See

 immortalization bypassing the genomic instability of agonescence,

-sensitive to OIS.
+and conversion.
 Unlimited quantities of 184BTERT are available for

 distribution.